ronnieholm/SPCalendarRecurrenceExpander/README.md

 Weekly (EveryNthWeekOnDays (1, set [DayOfWeek.Sunday; DayOfWeek.Thursday]), RepeatInstances 10)
 ```

-Another example is monthly recurrendes every third weekend day of
+Another example is monthly recurrendes every third weekend day of the
-the month, every second month for 999 instances (SharePoint
+month, every second month for 999 instances (SharePoint's default
-default when user doesn't explicitly specify an end time):
+number of instances when a user doesn't explicitly specify an end
+time):

 ```fs
 Monthly (EveryQualifierOfKindOfDayEveryMthMonth (Third, WeekendDay, 2), NoExplicitEndRange)
 ```

-These syntax trees show two of about 50 recurrence patterns
+These syntax trees show two of about 50 recurrence patterns supported
-supported by SharePoint.
-Each of these patterns is fed to a
+by SharePoint.
+Each of these patterns is fed to a recurrence compiler
-compiler which executes the language, effectively returning
+which "executes" the recurrence program, effectively returning
 recurrence instances.
 Recurrence exceptions, such as deleted or
-modified instances, are special types of events that replace
+modified instances, are special types of events that replace regular
-regular recurrence instances.
+recurrence instances.